broadinstitute/DINO4Cells_code/docs/index.md

 ## Example training

-For this example, we assume we have a dataset of 10,000 FOV images of cells.
+For this example, we assume we have a dataset of 15188 images of single cells.
 We wish to train an unbiased feature extractror to explore the structure of the data.
 To do this, we should first prepare a configuration file that will contain the parapeters DINO will use to train:

 Inside `config.yaml`: